Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 category: howto
 ---

-An Evaluation queue allows for people to submit Synapse Files, Docker images, etc. for evaluation.
+An Evaluation queue allows for people to submit Synapse `Files`, `Docker` images, etc. for evaluation.
 They are designed to support open-access data analysis and modeling challenges in Synapse.
 This framework provides tools for administrators to collect and analyze data models from Synapse users created for a specific goal or purpose.

 ## Create an Evaluation Queue

-To create a queue, you must first create a Synapse project.
-To learn how to do so, please follow instructions [here](getting_started.md#project-and-data-management-on-synapse).
-An Evaluation Queue can take several parameters that you can use to fine tune it to your preferences.
+To create a queue, you must first create a Synapse `Project`.
+To create a Synapse Project, follow the instructions on the [Project and Data Management](getting_started.md#making-and-managing-projects-in-synapse) page.
+An Evaluation queue can take several parameters that you can use to customize your preferences.
 The minimum requirements to create a queue are:

 * name – Unique name of the evaluation
 * description – A short description of the evaluation